-P2: On-plot in front of dwellings (Front Access)

-- Where parking is to be provided in front of the building line, gaps between dwellings should be minimised. - To avoid the entire width of the house frontage being hard paved, generous landscape areas (minimal width 500mm) must be provided within front gardens to obscure parking. - Adjacent dwellings and parking should be handed, where site constraints allow, to maximise the width of landscape areas between driveways and create defined groupings.
+TYPOLOGIES DESCRIPTION / NOTES P2: On-plot in front of dwellings (Front Access) Where parking is to be provided in front of the building line, gaps between dwellings should be minimised.
+To avoid the entire width of the house frontage being hard paved, generous landscape areas (minimal width 500mm) must be provided within front gardens to obscure parking.
+Adjacent dwellings and parking should be handed, where site constraints allow, to maximise the width of landscape areas between driveways and create defined groupings. <text></text> Integral Garages (Integs) will not be acceptable along the Primary street corridor.

-P3: Integral garage with on-plot parking between dwellings (Front Access)

-Integral Garages (Integs) will not be acceptable along the Primary street corridor.
 However, they will be acceptable on other street types.

-- No more than 4 detached Integs will be allowed in a row (an exception may be made for terraced dwellings forming part of a distinct mews street character). - Rows of Integs should be bookended by other dwelling types with shallower front garden depths to screen the driveways of the Integs, and Integs must not be located on the ends or corners of streets. - Adjacent Integs should be handed, where site constraints allow, to maximise the width of landscape areas between driveways and create defined groupings. - where two on-plot parking spaces are required, if one is provided in front of the garage door/building line, the other space must be provided to the side of the dwelling, to avoid the entire width of the house frontage being hard paved.
-Generous landscape areas must be provided within front gardens to obscure parking see P3b. - The garage door (B) must not exceed half the width of the remaining facade (A) (an exception may be made for terraced dwellings forming part of a distinct mews street character).
+No more than 4 detached Integs will be allowed in a row (an exception may be made for terraced dwellings forming part of a distinct mews street character).
+Rows of Integs should be bookended by other dwelling types with shallower front garden depths to screen the driveways of the Integs, and Integs must not be located on the ends or corners of streets.
+Adjacent Integs should be handed, where site constraints allow, to maximise the width of landscape areas between driveways and create defined groupings.
+Please Note: The use of house types with integral garages (Integs) is generally discouraged for the following reasons: They are not a traditional housing typology and therefore are generally at odds with the built character of the area.
+Unless the dwelling is wide, front elevations tend to be dominated by garage doors creating poorly proportioned building frontages.
+Because of the need to provide a driveway/parking space in front of the garage, front gardens become overly deep and are dominated by hard paving, leaving little room for landscape treatments.
+It is recognised however, that they can be a useful means of achieving higher densities in some circumstances and their use will be acceptable if the above design principles are followed Where two on-plot parking spaces are required, if one is provided in front of the garage door/building line, the other space must be provided to the side of the dwelling, to avoid the entire width of the house frontage being hard paved.
+Generous landscape areas must be provided within front gardens to obscure parking - see P3b.
+The garage door (B) should not exceed half the width of the remaining facade (A) (an exception may be made for terraced dwellings forming part of a distinct mews street character).